Funeral costs in Victoria: a golden autumn tree avenue in a memorial park

 How much does a funeral cost in Victoria?

 Direct cremation: $990 to $5,355.
 Cremation with service: $3,848 to $6,570.
 Burial (funeral director fees only): $5,005 to $8,500+.
-Melbourne cemetery plot prices (around $13,028) are charged on top for burials.
-The 2025 eziFunerals average for VIC is $8,200, the highest of any state.
+Melbourne cemetery plot prices (about $8,980 to $14,645 on the GMCT 2026-27 schedule) are charged on top for burials.
+There is no official state or national funeral price index, so the range is more useful than any average.

 What is the cheapest funeral in Victoria?